meld-cp/obsidian-encrypt/docs/user-guide.md

 * **In-Place Encryption** mode encrypts only selected parts of text within an existing note, allowing you to protect sensitive sections while keeping the rest readable.

-The following sections will guide you through how to use each mode:
+The following sections will guide you through how to use each mode.